djhaskin987/degasolv/docs/command-reference.rst

 Overview of ``query-repo``
 ++++++++++++++++++++++++++

-*Introduced as of version 1.0.2*.
+*This subcommand introduced as of version 1.0.2*.

 This subcommand queries a repository index or indices for packages.
 This comand is intended to be useful or debugging dependency problems.

 Explanation of Options for ``query-repo``
 +++++++++++++++++++++++++++++++++++++++++